arnoo/angelspie/README.md

 #### `(browser-url)`
 None

+#### `(empty geom-str [workspace-nb None])`
+Returns True if rectangle corresponding to geom-str is empty, i.e. no windows intersect the rectangle, on the workspace of the current window or on workspace number <workspace-nb>
+   if specified.
+Returns False if there is an intersecting window.
+   The current window is ignored, as are minimized windows.

 #### `(monitor)`
-Returns the connector name of the current window's monitor (i.e. the one that has most of the window in it).
+Returns the connector name of the current window's monitor i.e. the one that has most of the window in it.

 #### `(monitor-edid [connector-name None])`
 Returns the EDID of the current monitor, or, if